egonw/commons-dws-public/vault/open-notebook.commons.mvisani.2023.05.17.md

 Now the problem for our model is that we have to combine two trees.
 The one from species and the one from molecules.
 We could think of each node as a combination of each molecule with each species.
 ## Todo today
 * look definition of loopy back propagation.
+* Check out [this blog](https://medium.com/@philipyunsoocho/image-denoising-by-gibbs-sampling-67d1ad3d7344).
+For more explanations.
+I think this new approach could really work for our case.
+* [Here](https://towardsdatascience.com/image-denoising-with-gibbs-sampling-mcmc-concepts-and-code-implementation-11d42a90e153) is an implementation on an image.
+Could this be applied to our model ?
+*
 ## Doing